Last Updated November 21, 2024

 Other common PR pitching mistakes mentioned by our communications sources include:

-• Poor timing (pitching too early or too late)
+• Poorly timing outreach (pitching too early or too late)

 • Incomplete pitches (missing details and media assets)